 You can also use the Hop-On Hop-Off Tour as an option for getting you to Santa Monica from Hollywood or Downtown L.A. and you can explore other L.A. attractions along the way.
 The downside if you're relocating from a hotel in Hollywood to one in Santa Monica is that you'll have your luggage, which may be inconvenient for hopping on and off in between.

 Another disadvantage is that the tour buses don't run in the evening, so you'll want to plan your tour loop each day so that the last stop is at or near your hotel, or somewhere with easy alternate transportation back to your hotel.
 Some of the activities on the tour route might take all day, like Universal Studios Hollywood (which might not be the best use of a tour day), while at other stops you might want to hop off to take a couple of pictures and get on the next bus.

 Los Angeles is vast, so it's hard for most people to conceive of using a bicycle as a primary means of transportation, and we don't recommend it, but if biking is how you get around at home, it's possible to plan your L.A. visit on two wheels as well.
 Beach cities like Santa Monica, Venice, and Long Beach are particularly bike-friendly, and you'll see a lot of locals within those communities using bikes on the beach as a primary form of transportation locally.
 More bike lanes are being added throughout L.A. all the time.
-Google Maps has a function to show bike lanes to help you your route on bike-friendly streets.
+Google Maps has a function to show bike lanes to help you plan your route on bike-friendly streets.
 Most buses have bike racks and the L.A.
 Metro also accommodates bicycles.